michaellavelle/socialsignin-roo-showcase/README.md

 	- easy configuration  and registration of spring-social components through component-scanning

-- <a href="https://github.com/michaellavelle/spring-social-roo-connectionrepository" target="_blank">spring-social-roo-connection-repository</a> is used to enable Roo-backed JPA persistence to be used to store connections instead of using the Jdbc versions in the spring-social-core library.
+- <a href="https://github.com/michaellavelle/spring-social-roo-connectionrepository" target="_blank">spring-social-roo-connection-repository</a> is used to enable Roo-backed persistence to back a spring-social-jpa JpaUsersConnectionRepository instead of using the Jdbc versions in the spring-social-core library.

+In addition to the SocialSignin modules, this project uses the JpaUsersConnectionRepository from
+<a href="https://github.com/mschipperheyn/spring-social-jpa" target="_blank">spring-social-jpa</a>.
+Please note that this is to
+demonstrate spring-social-jpa in this example, however when Roo is being used as persistence mechanism there is no need to use spring-social-jpa as the spring-social-roo-connectionrepository implementations can be used instead.

 To run this application: